 On Cloudways Platform, navigate to Application Management tab and click Launch Database Manager.

 Now, click on Export.
 This will create a complete copy of the database, and then automatically download it on your local machine.

 You now have successfully created a manual website backup on your local machine.

-I hope you now understood how to create a WordPress website backup easily.
-However, when it comes to security, you should not entirely rely on backups alone because backups could also get corrupted.
+I hope you now understand how to backup WordPress website in simple steps.
+However, when it comes to security, you should not entirely rely on WordPress backups alone because they could also get corrupted.

 Remember that a cloud hosting provider such as Cloudways offers you secure and scalable cloud hosting solution with both automatic and manual backup capabilities.